jimmoua/boole/installingYCM.md

 ## Step 6

-You'll want to down a file from my repository.
+You'll want to download a file from my repository.
 This is just a template file I found online, and it's very useful for Valloric's plugin.
 Type the following command (make sure you're still in the `YouCompleteMe` directory).